Skip to main content

 Need help?

-Contact support@synheart.ai with your Synheart app_id, the platform bundle_id you configured, and the time of the failing attestation.
-For Android, include screenshots of API access (project name only).
+Contact support@synheart.ai with your Synheart app_id, the bundle_id you configured, and the time of the failing attestation.
+For Android, include the credential fingerprint shown on the App settings page (a short blake2s hex).
 For iOS, include the entitlement value from your build.

 Next